About Scott Law Firm PC

 - Contingency fees, meaning that the fee for legal services is a percentage of the value of money and/or property recovered for the client.
 In such cases, if no money or property is recovered, no fee will be charged, but the client remains responsible for expenses paid by SLF on the client’s behalf.
 With regard to contingency fees, we are required by Missouri Supreme Court rule to provide the following statement: WHEN LEGAL SERVICES ARE PROVIDED ON A CONTINGENT FEE BASIS, THE CLIENT WILL BE RESPONSIBLE FOR COSTS AND EXPENSES.

 Often it is possible to give a prospective client an estimate by telephone of approximate legal fees and expenses that would be charged for a particular matter, and we welcome calls at 573-442-7168 (442-SCOT).
 However, sometimes there are complicating factors in a prospective client’s situation that may require an in-person consultation before an estimate of fees and expenses can be provided.

 Scott Law Firm’s policy is that clients are always responsible for any expenses SLF incurs on their behalf — such as court filing fees, travel expenses, copying charges, and consultant’s fees — and that we will advise clients before large expenses are incurred.

 Some types of expenses are billed at fixed rates.
 For example:

-• Round-trip mileage is billed at the current
+- Round-trip mileage is billed at the current IRS-approved mileage rate.

 Sometimes our clients are responsible for paying particular expenses directly rather than reimbursing us after we have paid.

-All bills are due and payable in full upon receipt by the client.
-Bills are sent as follows:
+All invoices are due and payable in full upon receipt by the client.
+Invoices are sent as follows: